TheodoreEhrenborg/pivotal_sae/README.md

 - M: model dimension
 - F: SAE hidden dim
 - G: total number of SAE latents (i.e. a multiple of F)
-- B: Number of parent features in the dataset
+- A: Number of parent features in the dataset
 - C: Number of child features in the dataset
 - 1: singleton dimension (for broadcasting)